liviaerxin/hello-docker-compose/ml-fastapi-mlflow-minio/README.md

 2. Remote MLflow tracking server are not accessible or bad network
 3. security issues.

+> Note: For Remote tracking MLflow server, we can `minio` to mock `s3` - it must use `S3 / MinIO / GCS / Azure Blob` not to local disk filesystem, because the clients can not upload/download models by the remote server local filepath.

 ## Overview

 1. Train ML models locally, log runs and metrics to local filesystem, and register trained models to a remote MLflow server.